jnthorp/Tobii_X2-60/README.txt

 17. Right Gaze Origin Z

 Rundown of scripts:
-tobii_setup.m: Sets up Tobii object, finds eyetracker
+This flow will apply to all Tobii operations, not just in Matlab tobii_setup.m: Sets up Tobii object, finds eyetracker, call at beginning of task before calibration
 	Outputs:
 		Tobii: Tobii object with commands
 		eyetracker: eyetracker object